 Updates to the service:

 - Our service is running but we have shifted to telephone-based support and appointments.
+If you need to see a doctor or nurse, these appointments will be face-to-face.

 - We are still taking new referrals.
 Please use the referral form.